tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

 - **Brown**

-    Markings with real impact are usually reflected in the release notes, and may be announced ahead of time.
+    Markings that have an impact are usually reflected in the release notes, and may also be announced ahead of time.
 But the vast majority of the cleanup has no impact on downstream.

 - **Sunny**